 I have a lot of grieving to do.
 The agony hits me night after night.
 Once in a while, I have a night or two when I am not crying.
 More often than not, as the sun begins to set, my heart starts to race.
 Over the hours that run from twilight to darkness, I feel dread.
 Once I am in bed, I feel a heavy, cold, pile of terror pressing down.
 My chest gets colder and colder at the center, right at my sternum, and my whole body becomes rigid.
 My throat gets so tight it hurts.
 I can’t speak.
 I start to sigh, heavily.
 As with nausea, I try to avoid grief; my instinct is to push it off.
 But just like nausea, there is always that terrible tipping point when you know for sure that you’re just going to have to do it.
 So you topple off your platform of self-control and let go.
 My grief is loud and exhausting.
 I’m often howling, shaking my head, trying to push off the pain with my hands, flailing at nothing.
 Even my toes are wrenched up.

 I can’t change what happened.
 I can choose from an unlimited number of self-gratifying replies to the things that were done to me as a humiliated, terrorized girl.
 Or I can submit myself to the helpless waves of grief that my heart urges me to endure.
 Evil cannot resist the power of grief.
 Grief defuses, distills and transfigures residual evil.
 In grief’s crucible the collateral damage you know that humiliates and disempowers you is changed into a substance of equal and utterly opposite spiritual composition.
 After grief, what has happened to you has meaning; your history makes you wise, beautiful, and strong.
+You’re not “better” than before, but you’re freer, less of a slave to what haunts you.
 Use grief, and your own pain will not be able to use you.